stancheff/pykdump/Doc/developerdoc/crash.rst

    :param addr: address as an integer
    :return: a string with module name where this address belongs, or *None*

+.. _reading_memory:

 Reading Memory
 --------------

-There are different types of memory, e.g. `KVADDR`.
+There are different types of memory, e.g. :data:`KVADDR`.
 Some of the following subroutines let you specify the memory type as an extra argument and some rely on default